-Dancers Amplified is a dancer-led global alliance that aims to center marginalized perspectives and empower artists, individuals, and organizations working towards social justice and cultural equity in dance.
+Dancers Amplified is a dancer-led global alliance that centers marginalized perspectives and empowers artists, individuals, and organizations working towards social justice and cultural equity in dance.

 Dancers Amplified envisions an equitable dance world, actively engaged in its role to represent modern society and cultivate art through diversity, inclusion and access.

 Empowering individuals, projects and organizations with resources to aid and support their movements in advocacy and dance.

 Providing a support network through which dancers share valuable knowledge and gather information from their peers, thus promoting communication and collaboration.

 Developing and integrating the Dancers Amplified Global Active Practices: a continually updated document created through research and data collection that includes methods of action for diversity, equity, inclusion, and access, into arts organizations to empower the individuals that work within them.

 Initiated by a core group of artists, dance scholars, and industry professionals across the world, our team represents a growing international roster of current and former professionals, activists, and BIPOC and LGBTQIA+ artists from leading institutions, the Broadway stage, the freelance community, the halls of academia, the offices of arts administration, and more.